A Stylized Model of Innovation: The Dynamics of Capitalism

 Typically, no one version of the technology gives the best benefit/cost ratio to all customers or consumers.
 Differentiated products or services aimed at developing different segments of the market lead to an oligopolistic structure of the market or industry.
 Total demand increases.
 Each company attempts to develop and protect proprietary information, be it better engineering, more efficient production, brand names, patents, packaging, etc., as the basis for growth in market share and economic profit.

-Another source of diffusion of knowledge and structural stability is that companies providing inputs, often large capital goods or IT companies, offer standardized machinery, production systems or information technology to all existing corporate customers.
+Another source of diffusion of knowledge and structural stability is that companies providing inputs, often large capital goods or information technology companies, offer standardized machinery, production systems or information technology and software packages to all existing corporate customers.
 Capital goods companies are crucial to continuing innovation since this is how they compete.
 But now inputs embodying innovation are available to all.
-Company customers, however, often customize the input technology to make it more "firm-specific, to make it part of their proprietary knowledge.
+Company customers, however, often customize the input technology to make it more "firm-specific," to make it part of their proprietary knowledge.

 This is part of a more general process where technology and information become widely known.
 Much of the change in an industry is in cost reduction, relatively minor product changes and marketing.
 Rates of return on new investments approach the company’s cost of capital.